2020 has been a year for pausing and thinking about our existence on this planet.

-As an example of reducing costs is rasing carbon taxes around the world.
+An example of reducing costs is raising carbon taxes around the world.
 Reducing carbon emissions and in particular achieving net-zero emissions is an effective way to hedge against these raising charges and demonstrate sustainability leadership.

 Nevertheless, there is a lack of standards about net-zero roadmaps that puts off many companies.
 In this respect in 2021, we expect further guidance about companies’ net-zero from the Science-Based Target initiative.

 Get to learn more about net-zero companies and how to start the journey in my article.

 Take away – Net-Zero emissions companies will continue to grow as more clarity is provided on standard scientific approaches.

 To summarize, Eco-products, Sustainable investing, Renewable energy and, Net-zero emissions are key sustainable business trends for 2021.

 They will create sufficient risks and opportunities to shake the way companies operate not in 2050 but in 2021.